let's meditate

 breath holding

-breath holding is a documented benefit of meditation in the early scriptures of yoga. increased lung capacity is a survival mechanism2, but breathless moments in meditation brings us utmost clarity and concentration. important to note, breath holding is a survival mechanism so it will trigger your sympathetic nervous system which controls the flight-or-fight responses in us (increased heart rate, heightened alertness etc. instead of relaxation). pranayama techniques like kapalabhati can help us hold breath for a few minutes with practice.
+breath holding is a documented benefit of meditation in the early scriptures of yoga. increased lung capacity is a survival mechanism1, but breathless moments in meditation brings us utmost clarity and concentration. important to note, breath holding is a survival mechanism so it will trigger our sympathetic nervous system which controls the flight-or-fight responses in us (increased heart rate, heightened alertness etc. instead of relaxation). pranayama techniques like kapalabhati can help us hold breath for a few minutes with practice.

 why’s breath the anchor?